qlassalle/ContactStruts/README.md

 - manage duplicates entries
 - check email address format --> find a regex on the internet.
 Look for a regex generator software
 - manage errors
+- change all SQL requests not using binding

 # Cheminement présentation